seqeralabs/tower-cli/README.md

 tw CLI is a platform binary executable created by a native compilation from Java GraalVM.
 To compile and build a development version of the binary:

 1. Install [SDKMan!](https://sdkman.io/)
-1. If necessary, update your `.sdkmanrc` to the Java GraalVM
+1. If necessary, update your `.sdkmanrc` to the Java GraalVM:

     ```bash
      # Enable auto-env through the sdkman_auto_env config